Websites Press Releases Marketing Letters Brochures Newsletters

 5. Keep your site updated.

 To enhance the likelihood of a new sale and also additional sales from existing customers, you’ll need to encourage prospects to return regularly to your web site.
 How do you keep them coming back?
 Continually update your site with new, useful information.
-List weekly specials, add new articles or post a newsletter.
+List weekly specials, curate news articles or start a blog.
 Make your site an invaluable resource.
+Your customers will take notice, and so will Google when it ranks your site.

 6. Capture the prospect’s name and e-mail address.

 Not every visitor will buy from you the first time they visit your web site.
 In fact, most won’t.
 One of the best ways to entice that prospect to revisit your web site and reconsider your product is to continue to market to him after he’s gone.
 To do that, you’ll need to get his name and e-mail address.
-So invite him to sign up for your weekly newsletter or sales flyer, enter a contest or request your special report.
-Eventually, you’ll win him over.
+So invite him to sign up for your blog or weekly sales flyer, enter a contest or request your special report.
+In time, with repeated “touches,” you’ll win him over.

 7. Use customer testimonials.

-One of the best ways to convince new customers that your product is every bit as good as you say is to let them hear someone else say it.
+One of the best ways to persuade new customers that your product is every bit as good as you claim is to let them hear someone else say it.
 Testimonials give credence to your product’s benefits and can help allay any reservations the prospect has.
+Be sure to include customer names (and their companies, if relevant), so the customer knows the testimonials are real.
+Bonus points if their names are recognizable such as celebrities or individuals from well-known businesses.
+Testimonials don’t have to be written statements; videos can be even more impactful.

 8. Ask for the sale.

 Once you’ve clearly laid out the benefits of your product and answered every possible objection, it’s time to ask for the sale.
-Give the prospect that little nudge to take action.
+Give prospects that little nudge to take action.
+Tell them what they should do next.
+If you can get them to call, email, sign up, request information or make a purchase, your site is doing its job.

 9. Make it easy for people to buy.